estuary/connectors/source-kinesis/README.md

 JSON documents that conform to the target collection's schema.
 Handling of most other data formats would require additional work in `flow-parser` to handle framed inputs and outputs.

-### Scaling

-The Kinesis connector automatically discovers all Kinesis Shards within the named Kinesis Stream and reads data from all of them.
-The Flow Capture Shards may also be split, in which case each Flow shard will read from a (possibly overlapping) subset of the Kinesis shards.
-It is detrimental to efficiency to have more Flow shards than there are Kinesis Stream Shards.
-A good general guideline is to have a number of Flow shards that is roughly half the number of Kinesis shards.

 ### State

 The Kinesis connector stores the current offset within each Kinesis Shard in its state.
 It prunes